-The Institute of Certified Public Accountants in Ireland (CPA Ireland) and the South African Institute of Professional Accountants (SAIPA) entered into a mutual recognition agreement (MRA) in November 2015.
+The Institute of Certified Public Accountants in Ireland (CPA Ireland) and the South African Institute of Professional Accountants (SAIPA) entered into a mutual recognition agreement (MRA), November 2023.

 You Can Become a CPA Without Ever Leaving Home

 You can join CPA in 4 steps:

 CPA is one of the best known international accounting designations and Irish professional qualifications are held in high regard worldwide.
 By becoming a CPA you are joining a global network.
 Out of some two and a half million qualified accountants worldwide, one million plus are CPAs.
 The entire process is online so you will never have to leave the comfort of your own home.